AHWWebImage_ParentPage_WhatWeDo.jpg

 Project Updates:

-• Conducted 20 interviews with CHW Supervisor/Employers and 19 interviews with CHWs to better understand training needs, training satisfaction, and perspectives of the CHW role and its value
+• Convened a dynamic community health worker (CHW) advisory council and conducted interviews with CHW supervisor/employers and CHWs to better understand training needs, training satisfaction, and perspectives of the CHW role and its value

 AHW Logo